EnigmaCurry/d.rymcg.tech/README.md

  * Follow the README for instructons to start the containers.
 Generally, all you need to do is run: `docker-compose up --build -d`

+Alternatively, each project has a Makefile that helps to simplify this.
+You can use the Makefiles to edit the .env files and start the service for you:

+ * Run `make config` (in the project sub-directory.)
+ * Answer the questions, and the `.env` file will be created/modified for you.
+ * Run `make install` to start the services. (same thing as `docker-compose up --build -d`)
+ * See `make help` (or just `make`) for a list of all the other available targets.
+ * TODO: Makefiles are a work in progress.
+The best thing is to just edit `.env` files by hand.